 Now, I won’t make a list of all of the clothes you need to bring with you, as you will know this better, plus it depends greatly on the length of the trip, the activities you’re going to do and the weather at the destination.
 What you must not forget to add to your traveling essentials for baby list though is really to pack the following:

 The only thing that really matters when choosing the items above, is that the PJs have zippers, if possible even 2-way zippers.
 Here, in Europe, they’re not so spread yet, and I cannot understand why!
-These have changed my life since I have discovered them, and I swore not to buy anything with buttons for a very long time.
+These have changed my life since I discovered them, and I swore not to buy anything with buttons for a very long time.

-Baby essentials for travel obsessed parents – Electronics
+Baby Essentials for travel obsessed parents – Electronics

 When it comes to your little bundle of joy, the recommendations are clear: as few electronics as possible, especially during the few years of development, will help them develop properly.
 There’s no doubt about it.